CyberSpencer/TCPDump-Network-Analysis/README.md

 ## Analyzing Packets 🔍

 So you've captured a stream of packets—what's next?
 Understanding what you're looking at can help with troubleshooting, network optimization, and cybersecurity efforts.
-Here's a rundown of some aspects to consider:
+Here's some aspects to consider:

 ### 📍 Source and Destination IPs